 Each boy is unique and therapy looks different in each session.
 However, from the beginning of our first meeting, I try to have fun with these boys.
 I strive to understand what my young clients are passionate about or enjoy doing so we can connect from day one.
 Whether we are tossing a ball around, drawing pictures, talking about video games, or just hanging out, I look to connect and be excited about these young men.
 Some boys are mature enough to talk candidly about their struggles and we go to those places.
 Other boys need more time to open up require more sensitivity in therapy.

-Intentional Therapy for Adolescent Boys
+Intentional Therapy for Young Men

 I believe in and am passionate about therapy that requires 2 commitments from parents…